Electricity is a necessity, but electricity bills can be a nasty surprise (or even something you dread receiving). It doesn't have to be like that.

 It's not all bad – electricity providers that are actually decent when it comes to green energy

-- There are also plenty that do, and even offer more than one plan if you want to go for a percentage of green energy or the whole hog, including AGL, Diamond, EnergyAustralia, Energy Locals, Momentum and PowerDirect.
+- There are also plenty that offer green electricity plans – and some even offer more than one plan if you want to go for a percentage of green energy or the whole hog.

-Now that Transformer has finished operation, you don't have to go to commercial switching sites like iSelect and Comparethemarket.
-There are some free alternatives such as Energy Made Easy, a federal government initiative, as well as some state-based switching options – though only the NSW one compares your bill.
-We'd like to see more states offer this service, and the fact that NSW has successfully offered it sets a good example for other states to follow.
+You don't have to go to commercial switching sites like iSelect and Comparethemarket that have some troubling issues.
+There are some free alternatives such as Energy Made Easy, a federal government initiative, as well as some state-based switching options such as Vic Compare.

 CHOICE has partnered with Bill Hero, who follow the same methodology as our previously run business, Transformer.
 They'll ask for a subscription which they use to monitor your bills and swap you to the cheaper energy site, covering both electricity and gas.